I’m in love, and have been for a long time.

 Sometimes movies are meant purely for escape, and other times their stories change the way we think about our own lives—our real-life dramas and comedies.
 At best, movies make us think, feel, connect, love, and even reach for greatness.

-Every winter—culminating with the Oscars airing this Sunday night—I cram in as many movie nominees as I can.
+Every winter—culminating with the Oscars—I cram in as many movie nominees as I can.
 In the last three months, I’ve watched a British mathematician break the Nazi code, witnessed peril through the eyes of a Navy SEAL sniper in Iraq, seen a boy blossom into a man over 12 actual years, marched on Selma, climbed inside the genius brain of Steven Hawking, hiked the Pacific Crest Trail, meandered “into the woods,” and more.

 We Jews, as a people, tend to love the movies, and we’re represented in so many interesting ways on film and behind the scenes.